Three decades after his wife disappeared, a Virginia man admits he killed her

 Her family said she was in the process of breaking up with him when she disappeared.

-In a deal with prosecutors in the Butler case, Rodriguez-Cruz was allowed to plead guilty to a reduced charge of second-degree murder, and got just 12 years in prison, in return for agreeing to help police recover her body.
+In a deal with prosecutors in the Butler case, Rodriguez-Cruz was allowed to plead guilty to a reduced charge of second-degree murder and got just 12 years in prison, in return for agreeing to help police recover her body.
 He led them to a spot along Interstate 95 in Stafford, but the area had since been dug up for construction, and Butler’s bones were gone.

 “At the time authorities were searching I-95 for Butler’s remains, the Virginia State Police investigators who were assisting the D.C. authorities alerted their fellow officers . . . that unidentified remains had been located near the same location” in 1991, long before Butler’s disappearance, Stafford Commonwealth’s Attorney Eric L. Olsen said Monday.